Recently, the Mendeley bibliography-management and paper-archive tool started encrypting users’ databases of bibliographic data.

 For a while, I had hoped that they might have used the open-source sqlcipher library.
 Unfortunately, they did not.
 Even more unfortunately, while tooling exists for sqlcipher, and while SEE and sqlcipher are API-compatible, the resulting files are neither binary- nor tooling-compatible.

 It is not clear where the key material is coming from—whether the key is per-database, or whether it is a hard-coded key that is part of the Mendeley application binary, or whether it is a key that is retrieved from the Mendeley online API.

 The question is ultimately moot, given the closedness of the SEE format and library.
 Even if I had the key, there is no tooling for making use of it in any other context than the Mendeley application itself.

 Here’s the technique I used to rescue my data for long enough to allow a Zotero import to work.

-being able to run
+on being able to run

 gdb to call an internal SQLite SEE routine,